ogecko/alpaca-benro-polaris/docs/performance.md

 Aiming performance in astrophotography refers to the accuracy and precision with which a telescope or camera mount can point to a specific celestial object.
 This involves the mount’s ability to locate and center the object in the field of view based on given coordinates.

-In this update, we measure aiming performance by the angular distance between the Target Coordinates and the Actual Coordinates after the Polaris has performed its slew and re-established tracking.
+This paper measures aiming performance by the angular distance between the Target Coordinates and the Actual Coordinates after the Polaris has performed its slew and re-established tracking.
 This angular distance is measured in arc seconds of a degree for both the Azimuth and Altitude axes.
 We call this angular distance the **Aim Error**.

 Aiming performance becomes more critical with lenses of longer focal lengths.
 If the Polaris cannot bring the target into the field of view (FOV), knowing which way to move the mount is often challenging, making it difficult to address.
 For example, a Canon R5 with an 800mm lens has a vertical FOV of only 1.72°, i.e., 6192 arc-seconds.
 We need a pointing tolerance of a maximum of **3000 arc seconds** to ensure our target is within view.